wkolowski/Type-Theory-Wishlist/README.md

 | s n => (hd : A, tl : RVec n)
 ```

-We can define vectors like this:
+We can then define vectors as follows.

 ```
 // The empty vector.